 Simon Tisher has been a barrister at the Victorian Bar since May 2003.
 He is well known and respected as a barrister and within the tax profession.

 Simon has gained high level experience at the Bar.
 Most of his experience pertains to tax matters (federal and state) and matters related to taxation: superannuation, insolvency and bankruptcy (usually where the Commissioner of Taxation is involved) and professional indemnity claims (commonly involving tax advice).
-He also has sound experience in commercial litigation (in non-tax matters), mostly in relation to contractual or tortious disputes in the state courts and VCAT.
+He also has sound experience in commercial litigation, mostly in relation to contractual or tortious disputes in the state courts and VCAT.

 At the Bar, Simon has acted for taxpayers and for the Australian Taxation Office in disputes ranging from small individual revenue matters to large corporate tax disputes.
 Simon is briefed to appear independently and together with Senior/Queen's Counsel.